 Methane, for example, traps about 100-times more heat in the very short term than carbon dioxide does, but it also breaks down into carbon dioxide over a period of 10-20 years.
 What this means is that, over a period of 100 years, methane is “only” 25 times as bad as carbon dioxide, but over 20 years, it’s more than 80 times as bad.

 To standardize things, policymakers came up with something called “CO2e”, which stands for “Carbon Dioxide Equivalent” and acts as a standardized measurement of greenhouse gases based on their “warming potential”.
-CO2e is derived by first determining how many times worse than carbon dioxide a given greenhouse gas is over the next century, and using that as a multiplier.
+CO2e is derived by determining how many times worse a given greenhouse gas compared with carbon dioxide over the next century and using that as a multiplier.

 For example: because methane is 25 times worse than carbon dioxide over 100 years, its multiplier is 25.